 Mediations may be initiated by contacting Phillip via the Contact page (or by e-mail at email@example.com).
 When reaching out, please provide the following information.

 Phillip is happy to travel to the office of counsel willing to host the mediation.
 He also has access to facilities throughout Southern California (a small facilities fee may apply).
-For those interested in online mediation, Phillip is well versed in the major video platforms such as Zoom and Skype.
+For those interested in online mediation, Phillip is well versed in the major video platforms such as Zoom and Microsoft Teams.

 The parties should submit mediation briefs along with relevant exhibits at least three (3) business days before the mediation.
 Unless there is a unique issue of law in dispute, extensive legal briefing is not necessary.
 Instead, the briefs should focus on the key facts, case themes and pressure points.